MrIceman/MrIceman/README.md

 I'm an enthusiastic software engineer who always has side projects going on.
 In my free time I enjoy writing Apps in Flutter (previously I developed for almost a decade android apps, professionally).
 I like reading books about programming (mostly theoretical books).
-Another hobby of mine is experimenting with languages, I've wrote some stuff in Rust and the next language I want to explore is Haskell.
+Another hobby of mine is experimenting with languages, I've wrote some stuff in Rust and think it's a great language, though at this point my language of choice is Go.
+Nothing beats its simplicity, compile and build times.

-As an enthusiast of OO and software architecture & design, I think the domain of functional programming deserves more attention.
-Writing truly declarative code (not only for the UI of your clients, but for the whole system) is an interesting concept.
+When I was a green horn, my first programming language I dedicated myself to was Java and I started studying OO concepts and software architecture & design, which is an experience that shifted me until this day, but lo and behold, today I think the domain of functional programming deserves more attention.
+Writing truly declarative code  is an interesting concept I wish to explore further (not only for the UI of your clients, but for the whole system).
+I would like to see how it is to not write imperative code with mutable state updates, but have a formally provable code that consists of events, immutable state and functions that transform state.

 - ⚡ Fun fact: I write sometimes about Software Engineering https://medium.com/@martinnowosad